 5/5 WELCOME AND INTRODUCTION Welcome participants.
 Introduce any new members to the associate member class.
 If any new officers or guests are in attendance, have them introduce themselves and t role in Delta Upsilon.
-Write the word "Ritual" on a flip chart.
+10/15 INTRODUCING RITUAL Write the word "Ritual" on a flip chart.
 Ask the associate members to think of examples of rituals they have participated in throughout their life.
 Examples might include graduation ceremonies, religious ceremonies, initiations into other organizations, weddings or a number of other ceremonial events.
+What was the purpose of these events?
 What was the purpose of these events? • What made these events special?
 We have rituals in many facets of our lives.
-They serve different purposes in different contexts.
+They serve different purposes in difference contexts.
 However, rituals typically signify some sort of transition or celebrate the beginning of a new journey.
-In addition, we use rituals to communicate values an explain our culture.
-You will see the Delta Upsilon Initiation will give us the opportunity to celebrathe beginning of your journey as a brother in this Fraternity while also learning committing to the values that define our brotherhood.
+In addition, we use rituals to communicate values and explain our culture.
+You will see the Delta Upsilon Initiation will give us the opportunity to celebrate the beginning of your journey as a brother in this Fraternity while also learning committing to the values that define our brotherhood.
 15/30 HISTORY OF THE RITUAL Explain that before we can experience the Initiation Ritual, it is important to understand the history behind its development.
-Ask participants to read the History of the Ritual on WB page 60-61.
-Tell participants to underline points they see as important in the evolution of D Upsilon. • Why did Delta Upsilon need a Ritual at the time of our founding? • Why does Delta Upsilon need a Ritual now?
+Ask participants to read the History of the Ritual on WB page 55-56.
+Tell participants to underline points they see as important in the evolution of De Upsilon. • What stands out to you about the development and growth of our Ritual over time? • Why did Delta Upsilon need a Ritual at the time of our founding? • Why does Delta Upsilon need a Ritual now?